tembo-io/website/docusaurus/blog/2023-08-16-introducing-pg-later/index.md

 Some examples where async querying can be useful are:

-* For a DBA running ad-hoc maintenance.
+* DBAs running ad-hoc maintenance.
-* Developing in interactive environments such as a Jupyter notebook.
-Rather than submit a long-running query only to have your notebook hang idly and then crash, you can use asynchronous tasks to avoid blocking your Notebook, or simply come back later to check on your task.
+* Development in interactive environments such as a Jupyter notebook.
+Rather than submit a long-running query only to have your notebook hang idly and then crash, you can use asynchronous tasks to avoid blocking your notebook, or simply come back later to check on your task.
-* Having a long-running analytical query, for example fulfilling an ad-hoc request like seeing how many new users signed up each day for the past month.
+* Long-running analytical queries.
+For example, fulfilling an ad-hoc request like seeing how many new users signed up each day overthe past month.
 You can submit that query and have it run in the background while you continue other work.

 ## Extending Postgres with async features

-At Tembo, we’ve built a similar feature for Postgres and published it as an extension called **pg_later**.
-With **pg_later**, you can dispatch a query to your Postgres database and, rather than waiting for the results, your program can return and retrieve the results at your convenience.
+pg_later is similar, you can dispatch a query to your Postgres database and rather than waiting for the results, your program can return and retrieve the results at your convenience.

-A common example is manually executing VACUUM on a table.
-Typically one might execute VACUUM in one session, and then use another session to check the status of the VACUUM job via `pg_stat_progress_vacuum`. pg_later gives you the power to do that in a single session.
+A common example is manually executing `VACUUM` on a table.
+Typically, one might execute VACUUM in one session and then use another session to check the status of the VACUUM job via `pg_stat_progress_vacuum`. pg_later gives you the power to do that in a single session.
 You can use it to queue up any long-running analytical or administrative task on your Postgres database.

 ## Stacking Postgres Extensions

-**pg_later** is built on top of [PGMQ](https://tembo.io/blog/introducing-pgmq), another one of Tembo's open source extensions.
-Once a user submits a query, **pg_later** seamlessly enqueues the request in a Postgres-managed message queue.
+pg_later is built on top of [PGMQ](https://tembo.io/blog/introducing-pgmq), another one of Tembo's open source extensions.
+Once a user submits a query, pg_later seamlessly enqueues the request in a Postgres-managed message queue.
 This mechanism then processes the query asynchronously, ensuring no unnecessary wait times or hold-ups.

-The **pg_later** [background worker](https://www.postgresql.org/docs/current/bgworker.html) picks up the query from the queue and executes it.
-The results are persisted by being written to a table as [JSONB](https://www.postgresql.org/docs/current/functions-json.html) and can be easily retrieved using the **pg_later** API.
-You can simply reference the unique job id given upon query submission, and retrieve the result set, or query the table directly.
-By default, the results are retained forever, however we are building retention policies as a feature into **pg_later**.
+A [Postgres background worker](https://www.postgresql.org/docs/current/bgworker.html) picks up the query from the queue and executes it.
+The results are persisted by being written to a table as [JSONB](https://www.postgresql.org/docs/current/functions-json.html) and can be easily retrieved using the pg_later API.
+You can simply reference the unique job id given upon query submission and retrieve the result set, or query the table directly.
+By default, the results are retained forever.
+However, we are building retention policies as a feature into pg_later.

 ![diagram](diagram.png "diagram")